-These whole30 mashed potatoes are perfectly rich and easy to make.
+These whole30 and vegan mashed potatoes are perfectly rich and easy to make.
 Ever wondered how to make mashed potatoes without milk?
-Well, here is your answer!
+Well,this Mediterranean recipe is your answer.

 This no milk, no butter and no cream recipe is absolutely delicious.
 Thanks to the olive oil and black olives, this classic side dish has a great Mediterranean flavor.

 This recipe makes the best side dish with a Mediterranean twist for Thanksgiving, Christmas, Easter or any other holiday.
 It also pairs very well with a grilled bavette steak served with Shallot steak sauce (dairy free, paleo, whole30, AIP)